AbdnBiomechEng/TechForParalysis/Meet_The_Team.md

+## Current Team Members

 ### [Dr Ed Chadwick](https://www.keele.ac.uk/istm/staff/edchadwick/)
 Ed is a Biomedical Engineer with a background in Mechanical Engineering.
 He is interested in improving rehabilitation and assistive technology for the benefit of those with movement disorders, and specialises in computer modelling to understand the biomechanics of human movement.

 Outside of work, Ed is a keen amateur photographer and bicycle enthusiast.
 He identifies as European.
 Find him on [Twitter](https://twitter.com/ekjchadwick).